j-info/ctfsite/walkthroughs/2022-05-14-VulnNet-Active.md

 ## SMB Digging

-Now that we have a valid user and password we can try taking a look around SMB.
+We now have a valid username and password and can try taking a look around the SMB shares.
 I use **crackmapexec** to enumerate the shares:

 `crackmapexec smb 10.10.196.146 -u "enterprise-security" -p "<REDACTED>" --shares`